Byrd Dickens: Career

-Byrd Dickens did mostly electrical work, camera work and rigging on various film and television sets, using various names and company titles, as well as unregistered company names appearing to have been filled in by Dickens himself on his profile for The Internet Movie Database.
+Byrd Dickens worked mainly in the electrical, camera, and rigging aspects of various film and television productions.
+He used various names and company titles and also registered some unlisted company names on his profile on The Internet Movie Database.
 These unregistered names included "Byrd Dawg" and "Angry Byrd Rigging".

 Dickens is best known for his acting role and electrical work on the Canadian teen drama TV series Degrassi High.
 Dickens played Scott Smith, a jock attending Degrassi High School in Toronto and dating character Kathleen Mead (played by Rebecca Haines).
-Scott began abusing Kathleen in the Season 1 episode "Nobody's Perfect", where he mocked her and choked her with a heart-shaped necklace he had bought for her; the character then broke Kathleen's arm in a violent altercation in the episode "All In A Good Cause", after which Kathleen pressed charges.
+Scott begins abusing Kathleen in the Season 1 episode "Nobody's Perfect", where he mocks her and chokes her with a heart-shaped necklace he has bought for her; the character then breaks Kathleen's arm in a violent altercation in the episode "All In A Good Cause", after which Kathleen presses charges.
 Dickens continued to appear as Scott in background scenes throughout various episodes of the series, but did not appear in the 1992 television movie finale School's Out.